brian220/Sketch2PointCloud/README.md

 ```
 <br />

-To evaluate the models (Visualize the point clouds created from models):
+To evaluate the models (Visualize the point clouds created from models):<br />
 For reconstrution model:
 ```
 python runner.py --evaluate_gan